We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 iPhone Still Keeps Restarting?
 Try This Solution

 Have you succeeded in fixing your iPhone that keeps restarting itself after following the above-stated slotuions?
 If not, we have a reliable and easy fix for you.
-FoneGeek iOS System Recovery is a professional software designed to fix almost all kinds of iPhone problems appeared in iOS 17/16, including iPhone restart loop.
-For detailed information, you can refer the steps given below:
+FoneGeek iOS System Recovery is a professional software designed to fix almost all kinds of iPhone problems that appeared in iOS 17/16, including the iPhone restart loop.
+For detailed information, you can refer to the steps given below:

 Step 1.
-Download, install and launch FoneGeek iOS System Recovery on your computer.
+Download, install, and launch FoneGeek iOS System Recovery on your computer.
 Select "Standard Mode" and connect your iPhone via USB cable.

 choose repair mode and connect the device